-IUI carries a slightly bigger risk of chromosomal defects or congenital malformations.
-It also carries a risk of higher order multiple pregnancies (triplets or more).
+IVF carries a slightly bigger risk of chromosomal defects or congenital malformations.
+It also carries a risk of higher-order multiple pregnancies (triplets or more).
 Even though the clinic will monitor your eggs to make sure only a desired number will mature, this does not completely take away the risk.
-IVF on the other hand also carries the risk of gene defects, especially since they are bypassed rather than treated.
+IUI, on the other hand, also carries the risk of gene defects, especially since they are bypassed rather than treated.
 Multiple pregnancies, preterm delivery, neonatal hospitalisation, and low birth weight are also slightly increased in patients who undergo IVF.
 However, IVF has shown recent advances as of late where hospitals do a transfer of 1-2 embryos in each cycle of IVF.
 Due to this, the risk of multiple pregnancies in IVF is much lower than it used to be.

 Many variables affect each procedure, so it is not that easy to determine the success rate of IVF vs IUI, but according to statistics, IUI has a lower success rate than IVF.
 The gap widens as a woman grows older.
 The average live birth rate of IUI is: